Higher algebra in $t$-structured tensor triangulated $\infty$-categories

 \subsection{Finite presentation and almost of finite presentation}

 We now transition from the finiteness of modules to the finiteness of algebras.
-We prove that finitely presented algebras can be iteratively assembled via finite pushouts of symmetric algebras evaluated on compact projectives. \begin{de} Let $f:A\to B$ be a map in $\calg(\mc{A}_{\geq0})$. \enu{ \item We say $f:A\to B$ is locally of finite presentation (or finitely presented) if $B$ is a compact object in \item We say $f:A\to B$ is almost of finite presentation if for each $n\geq0$, $\tau_{ \leq n}B$ is a compact object in } \end{de} \begin{rem} Suppose that $\ageq\in\prl_{\omega}$ (then so is $\calg(\ageq)$).
+We prove that finitely presented algebras can be iteratively assembled via finite pushouts of symmetric algebras evaluated on compact projectives. \begin{de} Let $f:A\to B$ be a map in $\calg(\mc{A}_{\geq0})$. \enu{ \item We say $f:A\to B$ is locally of finite presentation (or finitely presented) if $B$ is a compact object in \item We say $f:A\to B$ is almost of finite presentation if for each $n\geq0$, $\tau_{ \leq n}B$ is a compact object in } \end{de} \begin{warn} Suppose that $A\in\calg(\mca^\heartsuit)$ is discrete.
+Let $B \in \calg(\mca^\heartsuit)_{A/}$ be a discrete \ein-$A$-algebra.
+Beware that, if $B$ is finitely presented over $A$ in the sense of \cref{ringfp}, this does not imply that $B$ is finitely presented over $A$ in the (derived) sense \cref{einftyfp}; see \cref{fpcounterex} for a counterexample. \end{warn} \begin{rem} Suppose that $\ageq\in\prl_{\omega}$ (then so is $\calg(\ageq)$).
 Given a commutative diagram in $\calg(\mc{A}_{\geq0})$ where $B$ is of locally of finite presentation over $A$.
 Then $C$ is locally of finite presentation over $B$ if and only if $C$ is locally of finite presentation over $A$.
 This follows immediately from \textup{\cite[Proposition 5.4.5.15]{htt}}. \end{rem} \begin{prop} Suppose that $\mc{A}_{\geq0}$ is projectively generated.
-Let $f:A\to B\in \calg(\mc{A}_{\geq0})$ be a map of finite presentation.
+Let $f:A\to B\in \calg(\mc{A}_{\geq0})$ be a map such that $\pi_0A\to\pi_0B$ is finitely presented in the sense of \cref{ringfp}.
 Then there exists compact projective $A$-modules $M,N$ and a diagram